jmpion/jmpion/README.md

-# Welcome on my GitHub !
+# Welcome to my GitHub !

 *My biography is still under construction, please be patient 😅*